janos-r/agent-tag/README.md

 ### Very simple benchmark

 Just running `time` (the common linux tool).
-This example runs with a 10.000 moves.
+This example runs with 10.000 moves.
 When -t0 is set, there is no thread sleep called between the moves.
 Toggling the -d flag shows how much time is spent on the graphical aspect of the program.

 ``` shell
 time target/release/agent-tag -t0 -m10000 -d